 What police certificates must be submitted by visa applicants?

 All applicants older than 18 must present both a Federal Police Certificate and a State Police certificate from all states they have lived for more than 6 months in the last 5 years.
 The U.S. government requires a certificate issued by the secretary of public security of the state.
-Certificates issued by the judiciary or the registry are not accepted in any way.
+Certificates issued by the Judiciary Power or from the registry are not accepted in any way.

 Residents of the Federal District do not have to provide a state police certificate (unless they live for a period of six months or more in another state).
 Those who reside in the Federal District need only submit a certificate of Federal and other police states that there remained within the period required certificate.